Faisal-Zamir/TaxiPricePrediction_dj_UI/README.md

 ```
 ## Usage

-To use the Student Performance Prediction application:
+To use the Taxi Price Prediction application:

 - **Step 1:** Fill in student details in the input form.
 - **Step 2:** Click the **"Calculate Price"** button.